Memotech-Bill/PicoBB/README.md

 Installing the SDK using the script [pico_setup.sh](https://raw.githubusercontent.com/raspberrypi/pico-setup/master/pico_setup.sh) will automatically install and configure everything required.

+The source has been modified to build with v2.0 of **pico-sdk**.
+As a result of these modifications it will no longer build with any earlier version.
+If you have an earlier version of the SDK, first update this:

+     cd pico-sdk
+     git pull
+     git submodule update

 Download the source code using:

      git clone --recurse-submodules https://github.com/Memotech-Bill/PicoBB.git